 This post may contain affiliate links.
 Please read my disclosure and privacy policy.

-Healthy 3-ingredient almond flour shortbread, ready to eat in under 30 minutes!
-They are also vegan, Paleo, grain-free, gluten-free, and keto (with one ingredient swap).
+Looking for a healthy a delicious cookie recipe?
+Try my 3 ingredient vegan almond flour shortbread cookies, ready to eat in under 30 minutes!
+They are also Paleo, grain-free, gluten-free, and keto (with one ingredient swap).

 Super Easy Almond Flour Shortbread